 During the period covered by the MTFS, the new forms of local government finance will continue to be the key sources of income for councils.
-Both councils will therefore take the opportunity to grow our own funding through a strong, and growing, local economy alongside the skills, infrastructure and housing to sustain it.
+West Suffolk will therefore take the opportunity, through its service delivery and other MTFS themes mainly 'behaving more commercially' and being an 'investing authority', to grow our own funding through a strong, and growing, local economy alongside the skills, infrastructure and housing to sustain it.

-DRAFT OUR APPROACH TO ENGAGEMENT AND CONSULTATION
+OUR APPROACH TO ENGAGEMENT AND CONSULTATION